When You Want More (John 6:1-15, 25-71)

 It’s the same at work.
 You may have a great career.
 It may be good a great deal of the time.
 But everybody, in every job, eventually longs for more.
 No matter what dream job you land, it’s still not enough.

 I could name lots of things – hobbies, friends, kids, relationships.
-They’re all great, and there are moments of life that we feel satisfied.
+They’re all great, and there are moments in life that we feel satisfied.
 But there are also long periods in between in which we ask, “Is this all there is?
 There has got to be something more.”

-Today’s story is especially significant.
+Today's story is very important.
 It’s the only event that happened in Jesus’ life, apart from the last week of his life, that’s recorded in all four Gospels.
 It’s also a watershed moment in his life.
 Up until now, Jesus’ popularity had been on the increase.
 John 6:2 says, “And a huge crowd kept following him wherever he went, because they saw his miracles as he healed the sick.”
 After this event, his popularity took a nosedive.
 John 6:66 says, “From this time many of his disciples turned back and no longer followed him.”
 What we’re about to read was a pretty significant incident in the ministry of Jesus.

 Let’s read what happened: